-On April 15, FDA revised the Temporary Policy for Manufacture of Alcohol for Incorporation Into Alcohol-Based Hand Sanitizer Products During the Public Health Emergency (COVID-19) Guidance for Industry for a second time (previous versions were published on March 24 and March 27), which provides further guidance on producing alcohol for the use in hand sanitizers and permits manufacturers to provide undenatured alcohol to firms that produce alcohol-based hand sanitizers, who will then denature the ethanol prior to their manufacturing process.
+On August 7, FDA revised the Temporary Policy for Manufacture of Alcohol for Incorporation Into Alcohol-Based Hand Sanitizer Products During the Public Health Emergency (COVID-19) Guidance for Industry for a fourth time (previous versions were published on June 1, April 15, March 27, and March 24), which provides further guidance on producing alcohol for the use in hand sanitizers and permits manufacturers to provide undenatured alcohol to firms that produce alcohol-based hand sanitizers, who will then denature the ethanol prior to their manufacturing process.
 See Appendix B-2.

-- Denatured: This guidance requires the alcohol for hand sanitizer production to be denatured and requires the use of one of three TTB denaturing formulas: 40-A and 40-B (both of which can be used with or without the tert-butyl alcohol), and 3-C, which contains isopropyl alcohol. - FDA is continuing to evaluate other potential formulas.
-Firms who wish to use different denaturants (bitterants) should contact FDA at COVID-19-hand-sanitizers@fda.hhs.gov. - For formula 3-C, using technical grade isopropyl alcohol that meets the requirements of 27 CFR 21.113 as a denaturant in the preparation of the finished hand sanitizer product is consistent with this policy. - For more information regarding denatonium benzoate, we have posted on our website pro tips for using/handling the substance and FAQs prepared by one denatonium benzoate supplier. - NOTE: DISCUS continues to urge the FDA to update these policies to provide greater flexibility on the approved denaturants. - Minimum Proof: FDA requests that the alcohol be not less than 94.9% ethanol by volume prior to denaturing, which is consistent with the USP and FCC grade requirements for purity; however, they have provided that lower ethanol content alcohol falls within this policy so long as it is labeled accordingly and the finished hand sanitizer meets the ethanol volume to content concentration of 80%. - Alcohol Grade: FDA has specified that alcohol (ethanol) used for this purpose must be derived from distillation or fermentation processes typically used for consumable goods.
-Alcohol derived from synthetic processes can be used only if it meets USP or FCC grade. - Fuel or Technical Grade Ethanol: Ethanol produced in facilities normally producing fuel or technical grade may be considered for use if the ethanol is produced from fermentation and distillation as would be typically used for consumable goods, and no other additives or other chemicals have been added to the ethanol.
-Special caution should be taken to ensure any other chemicals on site are not introduced into the ethanol either intentionally or via cross contamination.
-Because of the potential for the presence of potentially harmful impurities due to the processing approach, fuel or technical grade ethanol should only be used if it meets USP or FCC grade requirements and the ethanol has been screened for any other potentially harmful impurities not specified in the USP or FCC requirements.
+- Denatured: This guidance requires the alcohol for hand sanitizer production to be denatured and requires the use of one of three TTB denaturing formulas: 40-A and 40-B (both of which can be used with or without the tert-butyl alcohol), and 3-C, which contains isopropyl alcohol. - The August 7 update includes an additional denaturant, triethyl citrate, though FDA notes that TTB has not approved this material as a denaturant under the Internal Revenue Code through its regulations at 27 CFR Part 21.
+When referring to this denaturant, FDA points to TTB's recognition that, through December 31, 2020, distilled spirits plants may withdraw distilled spirits tax-free for use in hand sanitizer that is produced and distributed consistent with this guidance. - FDA is continuing to evaluate other potential formulas.
+Firms who wish to use different denaturants (bitterants) should contact FDA at COVID-19-hand-sanitizers@fda.hhs.gov. - For formula 3-C, using technical grade isopropyl alcohol that meets the requirements of 27 CFR 21.113 as a denaturant in the preparation of the finished hand sanitizer product is consistent with this policy. - For more information regarding denatonium benzoate, we have posted on our website protips for using/handling the substance and FAQs prepared by one denatonium benzoate supplier. - NOTE: DISCUS continues to urge the FDA to update these policies to provide greater flexibility on the approved denaturants. - Minimum Proof: FDA requests that the alcohol be not less than 94.9% ethanol by volume prior to denaturing, which is consistent with the USP and FCC grade requirements for purity; however, they have provided that lower ethanol content alcohol falls within this policy so long as it is labeled accordingly and the finished hand sanitizer meets the ethanol volume to content concentration of 80%. - Ethanol: Alcohol (ethanol) that is produced using fermentation and distillation processes typically used for consumable goods, and that is made in a facility used for producing consumable goods, may be considered for use in hand sanitizer.
+Ethanol made using wet milling, fermentation, and distillation processes used for consumable goods (like alcoholic beverages made by distilleries) generally does not contain impurities above the limits listed in FDA's Attachment 1.
+However, all ethanol made for use in hand sanitizer should meet the limits in Attachment 1, if tested.
+Alcohol derived from synthetic processes may be considered for use in hand sanitizer only if it meets USP or FCC grade.
+17 FCC grade alcohol should be tested for impurities using the methods recommended in USP and confirmed to meet the limits in Attachment 1, Table 1.